Type 2 Diabetes Myths Debunked

 To reduce the risk of developing type 2 diabetes, it is crucial to adopt a healthy lifestyle that includes a well-balanced diet, regular physical activity, maintaining a healthy weight, and managing stress levels.
 This approach focuses on overall healthy habits rather than solely blaming sugar intake as the sole cause of the condition.

-See also Best Fruit For Keto
+See also Keto Carbs Per Day

 Consuming excessive amounts of sugar does not directly cause type 2 diabetes.
 However, a diet high in sugar can indirectly contribute to the development of the condition by promoting weight gain and obesity.
 It is important to maintain a balanced diet, limit added sugar intake, and incorporate regular exercise into your routine to reduce the risk of type 2 diabetes.